My WHY Behind The Art of the Consult

 In the U.S. alone, over $30 billion was spent on beauty products last year.
 The medical channel?
 Just $3 billion of that.
 That percentage has stayed steady for the last two decades, even as the total spending keeps going up.

 It is reported that 75% of patients are waiting for a recommendation from their provider during their appointment.
 If they leave without buying a product?
 80% will spend money within 24 hours either at a beauty retailer or on the first ad that pops up in their feed.
+This is the providers Cape Moment, to step up and save the client.

-We don’t know if they support the treatment they just had or if they could actually work against it.
 Here’s the kicker: 90% of people report being unhappy with their skincare results.
 Which actually adds up when you realize only 10% of beauty retail is coming from the medical channel.

 When an intentional recommendation for a client’s skin concern is made post-facial, it is reported that up to 90% of clients will purchase a product their esthetician recommends.